Cranes Concert in March – Imagine when 26,000 start singing and dancing

-LAKE HORNBORGA, WEST SWEDEN: Gazing animals, stone walls, cattle and small farms dotted nearby the shallow lake and wetland reminds about the typical landscape near towns and small cities, quite different from the west coast of Sweden.
+LAKE HORNBORGA, WEST SWEDEN: Gazing animals, stone walls, cattle and small farms dotted nearby the shallow lake and wetland reminds about the typical landscape near towns and small cities, quite different from the West Coast of Sweden.
 But no less interesting if you like to spend an active holiday at the countryside.
-If you bring your dog, keep it on a leash because this part of Västra Götaland County is full of animals and birds.
+If you bring your dog, keep it on a leash because this part of Västra Götaland County is full of animals and birds and dancing cranes.

 Lake Hornborga is the bird lake located in the middle of a natural and cultural landscape and the lake that once disappeared.
 It was drained five times between 1800 and 1930, the last effort to drain was so successful that the lake nearly vanished.
 Finally, in 1988 the Parliament decided to restore it to a living bird lake, trees and bushes were removed and finally the water level rose by nearly a metre.
 Today Hornborga Lake is one of the most important bird lakes in Europe.